TJaySteno/P12-capstone/README.md

 ---

 __Grade:__

 __Grader's Overall Comments:__

 ---

 #### _Special Instructions for Setup_

-For deployment on your own machine you will need to set a few variables.
-First, request API keys for both Google Maps (link) and Open Weather (link).
-Once you have those, place them in the code below and save the file as ".env" in the root directory.
+For deployment on your local machine you will need to set a few variables.
+First, request free API keys from both Google Maps (https://cloud.google.com/console/google/maps-apis/overview) and Open Weather (https://openweathermap.org/price).
+Once you have those, place them into the "config.env" file and rename it as ".env".
 Finally, start up your MongoDB Daemon and you're ready to go!

-GOOGLE_KEY=\<your API key for Google Maps\>

-WEATHER_KEY=\<your API key for Open Weather\>

-MONGODB_URI=mongodb://localhost:27017/iss-weather

-MONGODB_URI_TEST=mongodb://localhost:27017/iss-weather-test
+Note that if your MongoDB Daemon is running on a different port you will need to change that in the ".env" file.